Canadian Tax Guide for Agents

 How much should a real estate agent save for taxes in Canada?

-Most Canadian real estate agents should save between 25% and 40% of their net business income for taxes.
-This covers federal income tax, provincial income tax, CPP contributions, and HST/GST remittances.
-The exact percentage depends on your province, total income, and deductible expenses.
+For Canadian real estate agents, a typical estimate of the total tax portion lands between 25% and 40% of net business income.
+That estimate covers federal income tax[2], provincial income tax[2], CPP contributions[1], and HST/GST remittances[4].
+The exact percentage depends on province, total income, and deductible expenses.

 Do real estate agents in Canada pay CPP?